The Curriculum Choice

 10. Color detailed pictures of what you are studying

-11. Read living books, picture books and do nature studies
+11. Read living books or picture books

-Written by Brenda, classically eclectic mother of 5
+~ Originally posted May 2009, written by Brenda, classically eclectic mother of 5

 Leave a Reply Cancel reply